jeffryRico/Googlemaps/README.md

 Project made in React with API google maps where can search for a place anywhere in the world you can get anyinformation like:

-6 images from the place
+6 images of the place
 opening and closing hours
 raiting and feedback from the place look for close places to the place serched